CERTIFICATION FOR DRUG ADMINISTRATION BY INJECTION AND INTRANASAL ROUTE

 Recognized providers include St. John Ambulance, Canadian Red Cross, WorkSafe BC, Lifesaving Society, EMP Canada, and the Academy of Emergency Training.
 Other providers will be reviewed by the College before being accepted.
 Online courses without an in-class training component are NOT acceptable.

 It is the responsibility of a pharmacist to determine the specific courses based on their individual competence and practice needs.
 A pharmacist must ensure that their chosen course provides certification in both first aid and CPR.
 A standalone CPR course is not acceptable, as it does not include first aid certification.

 Submit the Application for Certification – Drug Administration by Injection and Intranasal Route to the College.

 Please allow up to 5 business days for processing.

 In order to complete the declaration page of this application, you must read and understand the Certified Practice – Drug Administration by Injection and Intranasal Route Standards, Limits and Conditions

-- Re-certify at time of Registration Renewal
+- Renew Drug Administration Certification at time of Registration Renewal

 Applications are reviewed by the College in the order they are received.
 Pharmacists may use the Find a Pharmacy or Registrant search function on the College website to confirm their certification.
 The annual registration e-card, available on eServices, also indicates drug administration certification.
 Pharmacists must receive this certification prior to providing drug administration services.